WouterJones/WouterJones/README.md

 - 👋 Hi, I’m @WouterJones
-- 🌱 I’m currently learning C#,
+- 🌱 I’m currently learning C# and Java,
-- 📫 Starting a study in Software Development in September 2021.
+- 📫 Student Software Development at Hogeschool van Utrecht.

 About me:

 Hey!

-I'm just starting out in the world of programming.
-I currently learning to code in C# and in September this year I start a new study Software Development at the
-Hogeschool Utrecht, where i will use a lot of C# Java and Python.
-And besides the languages I will learn among other things, to work with tools like DevOps and working together in Agile.
+I'm a student at the Hogeschool Utrecht where I'm currently studying Software Development.
+I started coding in C# and Java, and i will learn a lot more in the upcoming years of my study.

 I realized not long ago that programming is right up my ally and I started enjoying it very much.
 After researching all the different programming languages I landed on C#.
 I see a lot of possibilities and potential when knowing how to code in C#.